shevek/choco2/src/main/resources/README.txt

  RELEASE
  -------

- The choco-X.y.z-VERSION.zip file is composed of the following directories and files:
+ The choco-${project.version}.zip file is composed of the following directories and files:

  > choco-solver: a JAR file providing tools for modeling and solving problems using CP (the heart of CHOCO)
  > choco-solver-cpviz: choco-solver + CP-Viz wrapper (using AOP), a JAR file providing tool for modeling and solving